 And since the habit of checking my phone upon awakening is hard to break, at least now I’m seeing an empty screen—instead of a long list of notifications that puts my brain into “MUST—RESPOND—NOW” mode.
 This makes for a more peaceful morning and less chaotic start to the workday.

 This leads me to this last piece of advice from Arianna Huffington’s book Thrive: “Disconnecting from the digital world will help you reconnect to your wisdom, intuition, and creativity.
-When you wake up in the morning, don’t start your day by looking at your smartphone.
+When you wake up, don’t start your day by looking at your smartphone.
 Take one minute—trust me, you do have one minute—to breathe deeply, or be grateful, or set your intention for the day.”

 My 7-year-old has a great habit of saying “Get off your phone and play with me!” which is a great approach to take—whether you have kids or not.